klezm/RLproject2020/README.md

 ### Requirements

 You need python 3.9 to run at the moment.
-Using Conda you can create a environment with Python 3.9 by running.
+Using Conda you can create an environment with Python 3.9 by running.

 ```shell
 conda create -n py39 python=3.9